 Planter boxes make great decorative elements to sit beside seating areas, line a boundary or brighten up an empty corner.
 So, create your own with old wooden boxes, steel buckets, spice racks, wheelbarrows, vintage suitcases, charcoal grills, step ladders, raw tree stumps — basically, anything that can hold pots or water and dirt!

-For this time of year, make sure you choose summer-hardy plants; cacti and succulents are amazing for Australian summers and hardy natives are always a safe bet.
+Choose summer-hardy plants; cacti and succulents are amazing for Australian summers and hardy natives are altogether a safe bet.

 9. Keep it cool